switchit-conseil/nestjs-casbin-module/README.md

 # Casbin Module

-> **IMPORTANT NOTICE**: This module is in development and at the moment only supports RBAC with domains strategy
+> **IMPORTANT NOTICE**: This module only works with Monggose or File Adapter at the moment
 >

 This modules integrates the [Casbin](https://casbin.org) into a [NestJS Application](https://nestjs.com).